Who to talk to, and what social care support is available for young people in the SEND community.

 If a child or young person meets our assessment criteria, a package of support may be offered through accredited agencies, including:

 If you already have a social worker they should assess and discuss with you the appropriate support.
-If you feel you need support and would like have your needs assessed you can contact Wiltshire MASH via the phone on 0300 456 0108 or on email at mash@wiltshire.gov.uk (opens new window).
+If you feel you need support and would like to have your needs assessed you can contact Wiltshire MASH via the phone on 0300 456 0108 or on email at Integratedfrontdoor@wiltshire.gov.uk (opens new window).

 You can visit the following page for further support information: